mschmitt/shocpp/README.md

 ## TODO

+- Convert all Wh units to kWh to save space in TransactionID.
 - Specify and implement accounting.
 - Collect meter data, maybe always after *StopTransaction*, add to accounting output.
 - Systemd unit.